rtaylor034/brainsuck/README.md

 For Brainfuck instructions, see it's [wiki](https://en.wikipedia.org/wiki/Brainfuck) or an [online interpreter](https://minond.xyz/brainfuck).

+Brainsuck programs have the extension `.bs`. \
+Example programs are provided in the [examples](examples/) directory.

 ## The Stored Cursor

-Brainsuck introduces the `SC` (stored cursor), which is a second cursor that starts at index 0, and can only be controlled via the `:` and `|` instructions.
+Brainsuck introduces the `SC`, which is a second cursor location that starts at index 0, and can be interacted with via the following instructions.

 | Instruction | Description |
 | ----------- | ----------- |